PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-07 16:52:38
+Last updated: 2024-04-07 16:53:11
-Random Quote: It was the white cloak that soiled me, not the other way around.  -  Jaime Lannister
+Random Quote: Because they are the knights of summer, and winter is coming.  -  Catelyn Stark